CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 Follow these instructions to install VERDI:

-1.  tar -xvf verdi_2.0.tar.gz into a location where you would like to install VERDI
+1.  tar -xzvf verdi_2.0.tar.gz into a location where you would like to install VERDI

-2. Edit verdi_2.0/verdi.sh: Change the path for the DIR variable to reflect the location where VERDI was installed (e.g., DIR=/proj/ie/apps/longleaf/VERDI_2.0)

-3. Create a directory *verdi* under your home directory.

-4. Create an empty text file, name it *verdi.alias* and save it in your *verdi* directory.
-When you look at the directory listing for this *verdi* directory, you should see the *verdi.alias* file with a length of 0.

-5. Locate the file *config.properties.TEMPLATE* that is in your installation directory.
-Copy *config.properties.TEMPLATE* to your *verdi* directory and rename that file *config.properties* only.
+2. VERDI home directory is set to be the current working directory in the executable script verdi_2.0/verdi.sh (e.g., DIR=`pwd`)

-    VERDI should now run if you execute the verdi.sh executable script (e.g., ./verdi.sh).
+3. For Linux, VERDI should now run if you execute the verdi.sh executable script (e.g., ./verdi.sh or csh -f verdi.sh); For Mac, VERDI can be run by using the verdi.command executable script.

 Installation Instructions for Windows
 --------------------------------------